The history of Evac Group

 Envirovac, Electrolux Environment division (1985)

 Envirovac Inc. was a company operating in the USA and Canada that served the aviation, marine, building, and railroad industries.
-Evac, under the name Evak, acquired the company from Electrolux in an important merger that resulted in the formation of Evac Group.
+Evac, under the name Evak, acquired the company from Electrolux through a vital merger that resulted in the formation of Evac Group.

 AquaMar GmbH (1999)